paulose610/annam-FAQCluster/docs/deployment.md

 # Deployment

-FAQCluster is deployed as two Docker containers orchestrated by Docker Compose.
+FAQCluster is deployed as two Docker containers orchestrated by Docker Compose, with a planned third container for POP-Translation running on a separate VM.

 ---